PacktPublishing/Learn-C-Programming-Second-Edition/README.md

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>

+## Errata

+* Page 57: The sentences "The set of values a byte can represent is 256 or 28 values.
+These values range from 0 to 255 or 28–1.
+0 is a value that must be represented in the set of 256 values; we can't leave that value out.
+A byte can either represent a positive integer ranging from 0 to 255, or 28–1, or a negative integer ranging from -128 to 127." must be read as "The set of values a byte can represent is 256 or 2<sup>8</sup> values.
+These values range from 0 to 255 or 2<sup>8</sup>–1.
+0 is a value that must be represented in the set of 256 values; we can't leave that value out.
+A byte can either represent a positive integer ranging from 0 to 255, or 2<sup>8</sup>–1, or a negative integer ranging from -128 to 127."
+* Page 62: The term "significand x baseexponent" must be read as "significand x base<sup>exponent</sup>"
+* Page 121: Wrong table has been displayed for Table 5.1 – Operator precedence table.
+The correct Operator precedence table is present on Page 660.

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.